 - Wash windows (that they can reach)

-The older your kids get, the more they can do to help you out!
+The older your kids get, the more they can do to help out around the house!

 CHORES FOR AGES 8-9